DavDag/RayTracing_Exercices/README.md

 # RayTracing

-Project about raytracing using CPU.<br>
+Project about raytracing in CPU.<br>
 => UI: raytracing towards a texture shown in ImGUI.<br>
 => Console: raytracing offline and print into TGA.<br>